 - On the sidebar, hover over Appearance and click Widgets.

-This will bring you to the widget menu, where you can add widgets you’ve already installed to your website.
+This will bring you to the widget menu, where you can add widgets you’ve already installed to your business website.

 Note: If you do not see “Widgets” as an option under “Appearance,” it means your current theme does not support any widget areas, meaning there is no way to add widgets to your website.
 Fortunately, it’s very easy to change themes on WordPress, or you can use custom code to add widget areas to your theme.